NastasiaSisco/jurassic-park-timed-quiz-04/README.md

 # timed-quiz-homework04

 ## Info

+Test your Jurassic Park knowledge!

 My first attempt at a JavaScript/CSS app from scratch.
 Homework for Bootcamp.
 No starter code.

 ### How-To

-Upon page load: the welcome screen's element is shown, hiding the quiz screen's element There is a start button which reveals the quiz screen whilst hiding the welcome page
+Upon page load: the welcome screen's element is shown, hiding the quiz screen's element

+There is a start button which reveals the quiz screen whilst hiding the welcome page

-#### Stay Tuned!
-Once questions and their possible answers are added, they will appear one at a time when start button is pushed.
-Start button will also initiate a countdown timer
+Questions will appear on page.
+Select your choice with a click then click submit button to evaluate if answer was correct or incorrect.

+### Stay Tuned/More to Come

+* More questions to come with functioning Next button
+* Countdown timer to be created
-If a question is answered incorrectly, and additional 10 seconds will be deducted from timer.
+* If a question is answered incorrectly, and additional 10 seconds will be deducted from timer.
-If timer runs out, a loss is recorded.
+* If timer runs out, a loss is recorded.
-If quiz is passes, score is calculated and a prompt will appear to add user initials to "leader board" which is saved to localStorage and retrieved later.
+* If quiz is completed within time limit, score is calculated and a prompt will appear so user can add initials to "leader board" which is saved to localStorage and retrieved later.

-Acceptance Criteria from assignment Below:
+Acceptance Criteria from assignment:
 GIVEN I am taking a quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question